ChrisDuffley/stationPlaylist/readme.md

 ## Version 18.09.7-LTS

 * NVDA will no longer announce "monitoring library scan" after closing Studio in some situations.
+* NVDA will no longer appear to do nothing or play error tones when microphone active interval is set, used to remind broadcasters that microphone is active with periodic beeps.
+* After resetting Studio add-on settings, NvDA will turn off microphone alarm timer and announce metadata streaming status, similar to after switching between broadcast profiles.

 ## Version 18.09.6-LTS